-In a combined analysis -- Engagement in: Data Camp, Variety of Workshops, Masterclasses; and, perceived exposure to Core Strategies, perceived QuarkNet's Influence on Teaching, and Use of Activities in the Data Activities Portfolio - were investigated simultaneously in a stepwise, multiple regression analysis with Approach to Teaching as the dependent variable.
-This analysis suggests that perceived QuarkNet's Influence (entered first); Used DAP activities (added second); and exposure to Core Strategies (added third) are related to Approach to Teaching scores $[F{(3, 293)} = 53.93, p < .001,$ with an $R^2 = .35$ ].
-The summary statistics from this analysis are shown in Table 24.
+These results suggest that the stepwise regression model could be simplified to include Core Strategies and QuarkNet's Influence of Teaching scores (as surrogate measures of program engagement) along with Use of Activities in the Data Activities Portfolio as "predictors" with Approach to Teaching scores used as the dependent variable.

+This analysis suggests that perceived QuarkNet's Influence (entered first); exposure to Core Strategies (added second) and Use of DAP activities (added third) are statistically related to Approach to Teaching scores [$F{(3, 328)} = 60.86$, p < .001, with an $R^2 = .35$].
+The summary statistics from this analysis are shown in Table 20 (previous page).
 Additional variables did not improve the model (that is, were not statistically significant).